Current CV (2011)

 - Literary Agent: www.maassagency.com

 I am a professional futurist as well as one of Canada's most popular science fiction and fantasy authors.
-I divide my time between writing fiction and analyzing, conducting workshops and speaking on the future impact of science and technology on society.
-As the author of nine novels I've been translated into French, German, Spanish, Russian and Japanese.
+I divide my time between writing fiction and analyzing, conducting workshops and speaking on the potential impacts of science and technology on society.
+As the author of ten novels I've been translated into French, German, Spanish, Russian and Japanese.
 In addition to my more traditional fiction, I've pioneered a new mode of writing that blends fiction and rigorous futures research—my influential short novels Crisis in Zefra (2005) and Crisis in Urlia (2011) are innovative ‘scenario fictions’ commissioned by the Canadian army as study and research tools.
-While doing all of this I'm also working to complete a Master’s degree in Strategic Foresight and Innovation at OCAD University in Toronto.
+In 2011 I attained a Masters degree in Strategic Foresight and Innovation from OCAD University in Toronto.

 I married Janice Beitel in April 2001--we tied the knot in a tropical bird sanctuary on the shore of the Indian Ocean, Kalbarri Western Australia.
 Our daughter Paige was born in May 2003.
 We live in East Toronto where I'm writing about the evolution of post-bureaucratic governance in the 2025-2035 period.

 Novels and Collections